Developing as a Manager in an Era of Uncertainty

-While much of the writing and speaking about how uncertainty and change will impact our firms and careers has a doom and gloom sound to it, I beg to differ.
-In my opinion, it is the best of times to be developing as a manager and leader and navigating in your career if you're armed with the right skills, tools, and attitude.
+While much of the writing and speaking about how uncertainty and change will impact our firms and careers has a doom and gloom sound to it, we beg to differ.
+In our opinion, it is the best of times to be developing as a manager and leader and navigating in your career if you're armed with the right skills, tools, and attitude.

 - Technology will continue to change everything.
 The accelerating pace of technological change is giving life to new industries and organizations and approaches to business.
 Uber is the obvious example that everyone references and of course, Facebook and Google (now Alphabet) and Tesla and SpaceX and many others are busy inventing the future.

 - Tomorrow’s giant firms and industries will emerge from the list of industries McKinsey describes as the “Disruptive Dozen.”
 These firms have digital DNA and no ties to the businesses and practices of today’s long-standing mature firms.
 They are unencumbered by the past.

 - Every existing firm (including yours) is in a battle for relevance and possibly survival versus the emerging Digital DNA firms.
 The fundamental issue for existing firms is finding a way to move beyond the practices and business approaches of the past to new markets with new offerings and approaches.
 This is a non-trivial activity.